 - Demonstrated attention to detail, ability to follow procedures, meet deadlines and work independently and cooperatively with team members.

 - Proven ability to solve problems independently without direct supervision.

 - Strong computer skills in MS Office programs, particularly Excel

 - Excellent oral and written English skills.

 - Ability to work effectively with an ethnically diverse team in a sensitive environment.

 Mercy Corps is committed to ensuring that all individuals we come into contact with through our work, whether team members, community members, program participants or others, are treated with respect and dignity.
-We are committed to the core principles regarding prevention of sexual exploitation and abuse laid out by the UN Secretary General and IASC.
+We are committed to the core principles regarding prevention of sexual exploitation and abuse laid out by the UN Secretary General and IASC and have signed on to the Interagency Misconduct Disclosure Scheme.
 We will not tolerate child abuse, sexual exploitation, abuse, or harassment by or of our team members.
 As part of our commitment to a safe and inclusive work environment, team members are expected to conduct themselves in a professional manner, respect local laws and customs, and to adhere to Mercy Corps Code of Conduct Policies and values at all times.
-Team members are required to complete mandatory Code of Conduct e-learning courses upon hire and on an annual basis.

 As a safeguarding measure, Mercy Corps screens all potential US-Based employees.
 Any offers of employment or continued employment are dependent on the successful completion of the screens which include but are not limited to our Background Check and Interagency Misconduct Disclosure Scheme processes.